 When we speak about reinvested capital, we are speaking about the rate a company is able reinvest their cash back into their business to grow their business operations and profit.
 As a shareholder, you want a company to efficiently grow its profits and operations, because your shares will increase in value.

-For those interested in the techincal aspects of ROIC: I use Joel Greenblatt’s formula when thinking about return on invested capital.
+For those interested in the technical aspects of ROIC: I use Joel Greenblatt’s formula when thinking about return on invested capital.
 Joel Greenblatt is a titan of investing in his own right and a Columbia University professor.
 He wrote: The Little Book That Still Beats the Market.
 For those who what a more technical understanding you can click here: Joel Greenblatt ROIC

 While Warren Buffett has an incredible track record, there are many fantastic companies not run by Warren Buffett making high returns on the money they retain to grow their businesses.
 The mere fact that you want a dividend is saying you don’t care about these fantastic companies’ ability to reinvest at high rates of return.